 - Demonstrate the highest standards for ethical and professional behavior.

 Where Do School Psychologists Work?

-School psychologists play an increasingly integral role in the success of today’s youth and the schools they attend.
+School psychologists play an increasingly integral role in the success of today's youth and the schools they attend.
 In fact, demand for psychologists is expected to grow 12 percent from 2008 to 2018.
-Highly trained, well respected and recognized for their high Praxis II Exam scores, graduates of CBU’s MS with a Specialization in School Psychology are making a measurable difference in the lives of students in a range of educational settings including:
+Highly trained, well respected and recognized for their high Praxis II Exam scores, graduates of CBU's MS in School Psychology are making a measurable difference in the lives of students in a range of educational settings including:

 - Public and private school systems